diogene5/aliemcards_cards/cards/consultations-from-the-emergency-department.md

 ---
 # Consultations from the Emergency Department

 The referral-consultation process is of utmost importance in the emergency department (ED).
-Here are three easy, evidence-based mnemonics to hep you navigate these situations: 5Cs, PIQUED, and CONSULT (1-3)
+Here are three easy, evidence-based mnemonics to hep you navigate these situations: 5Cs, PIQUED, and CONSULT [1-3].

-## 5Cs model (1, 4, 5):
+## 5Cs model [1,4,5]:

 ![5Cs Model](/media/5Cs-Model-Table.png "5Cs Model")

-## PIQUED (2):
+## PIQUED [2]:

 ![PIQUED Model](/media/PIQUED-Model-Table.png "PIQUED Model")

-## CONSULT (3):
+## CONSULT [3]:

 ![CONSULT Model](/media/CONSULT-Model-Table.png "CONSULT")

 These models are similar in content but have important differences.
- - 5Cs model has the largest evidence basis behind improving quality of consultation requests and communication.
+ - 5Cs model has the largest evidence basis behind improving quality of consultation requests and communication [1,4,5].
 Most studies involve medical students.
-- PIQUED was derived using residents from various specialties.
+- PIQUED was derived using residents from various specialties [2].
 Includes educational modifications and debriefing to allow learning from each interaction.
 - CONSULT is the newest model.
-Also studied with residents and found to be beneficial after just one hour educational session.
+Also studied with residents and found to be beneficial after just one hour educational session [3].

 For more information on this topic: [Conquering Consultations: A Guide to Advances in the Science of Referral-Consultation Interactions for Residency Education](https://pubmed.ncbi.nlm.nih.gov/30661857)